casper-network/casper-node/EVM.md

 `Transaction::Evm::verify()` reconstructs the signed Ethereum envelope using the stored payload and approval, then checks:

-- There is exactly one approval.
+- There is exactly one EVM approval.
 - The approval uses secp256k1.
-- One of the valid secp256k1 recovery IDs recovers the approval signer.
+- The stored `y_parity` and `(r, s)` signature recover the approval signer.
 - The recovered EVM address matches the stored `from`.
 - The reconstructed Ethereum signed transaction hash matches the stored EVM hash.

 This avoids double signing.
-The Ethereum signature becomes the single Casper approval for the `Transaction::Evm` value.
+The Ethereum signature becomes the single Casper approval inside the `Transaction::Evm` approval wrapper.

 The generic `Transaction::sign` API also has an EVM implementation.
 For `Transaction::Evm`, it requires a secp256k1 secret key, signs the Ethereum